nitzel/hurryup/meatly/readme.md

 # [GOTO: game](index.html)
 ![screenshot](screen.png)
 # meatly
-- **DAMN IT!** its not working as it should.
-That means, there is only a tutorial playable.
-Everything after it may be stuttering.
-If you know how to fix that, please dont hesitate to contact me!
 - submission to the 1st meatlyjam ever [www.meatlyjam.com](http://www.meatlyjam.com "tada")
 - my first gamejam!
 - I have never done anything with `phaser.js` before.
 So all the knowledge had to be earned within these 48 hours